 Following the hearings, the Inspector has proposed a number of changes to the Local Plan (Publication version), known as ‘Main Modifications’, which he considers are necessary to make the Plan ‘sound’ and/or legally compliant.
 The proposed Main Modifications have been subject to a Sustainability Appraisal by the Council and an Addendum report to the Sustainability Appraisal has been produced.

-Any representations received that do not relate to the Main Modifications will not be forwarded on to the Inspector.
-Please note that your response will not be treated as confidential.
+Representations received that did not relate to the Main Modifications were not forwarded on to the Inspector.

 Available for information only: